 I make two main types of frame design: Natural (oiled or stained) and Distressed (chalk paint).

-Natural (Oiled or Stained) Frames
+Natural (Oiled, Stained) Frames

-Distressed (Chalk Paint) Frames
+Distressed (Stain, Chalk Paint) Frames

-Distressed frames use Pine and are painted with chalk paint and finished with wax.
+Distressed frames use Pine and are stained or painted with chalk paint and finished with wax.
 The colors, design and amount of distressing can be customized to your preferences.
 The result is a unique frame that can be a piece of art in itself.

 There's more to a picture frame than just the wood and finish, of course.
 There's also the choice of mat board (color, type, size, whether single or double etc) and the location where it will be displayed.